WICG/turtledove/TERN.md

 ads already in the browser, it is unknown to the SSP, or its integrated DSPs, whether the browser is primed to bid on any ads already.
 This means that 1) the SSP must communicate with all of its DSPs for every publisher request, and 2) DSPs will want to respond to every such publisher request _even if they don't have a contextual ad to show_.
-That means the `ad` field in each DSP object is optional.
+That means the `ads` field in each DSP object can be an empty list.

 Each `ad` has a `privateData` object that can provide signals about the ad, campaign, etc. as before.
-However, in addition, even if an ad is not present in the DSP's object, there is a higher level `publisherSignals` object where the DSP can provide signals that will be passed into its `bidding.js` function.
+However, in addition, even if no ad is present in the DSP's object, there is a higher level `publisherSignals` object where the DSP can provide signals that will be passed into its `bidding.js` function.
 This object can contain signals from the `publisherRequest` object or additional signals that the SSP chooses to provide the DSP when querying them.
 The point is to provide additional